dacapobench/dacapobench/README.md

 benchmarks are distributed under their own licenses and the remaining component is distributed under the Apache License, version 2.0.

-   Copyright 2009 The DaCapo Project,
+   Copyright 2023 The DaCapo Project,
-   Department of Computer Science
+   Schoool of Computer Sciences
-   University of Massachusetts,
+   Australian National University
-   Amherst MA.
-01003, USA
+   Acton, ACT 2601
+   Australia

    Licensed under the Apache License, Version 2.0 (the "License");
    you may not use this file except in compliance with the License.